unsw-cse-comp3900-9900-23T3/capstone-project-9900m11b5gusts/workDiary/Jun Du.md

 week6: 10/22

-Campaign Monitoring page (frontend): Administrators can monitor and moderate the campaign process.
+Campaign Monitoring page (frontend -- administrator): Administrators can monitor and moderate the campaign process.
 They can click on the campaigns and delete any bad posts and comments.

 week7: 10/29